robotfinance/BIX/README.md

 35% OKCoin USD<br>
 20% Bitstamp USD<br>

 <p>BIX uses the mid price calculated from the best bid and ask as reference.
-Using bids and offers from market makers and other liquidity providers guarantees more regular price updates especially when trade volume is low.</p>
+Using bids and offers from market makers and other liquidity providers instead of trade data guarantees more regular price updates especially when trade volume is low.</p>

 <p><b>Real-Time Fontend Demo:</b> (powered by pubnub.com and D3)<br>
 https://robotfinance.org/bix/beta</p>